ihartung/BigData/log.md

-each cluster should be as compact as possible variation within cluster minimized - compactness distance between cluster should be maximized - separation this is like the silh
+each cluster should be as compact as possible variation within cluster minimized - compactness distance between cluster should be maximized - separation this is like the silhouette method

+### Next Steps
+Get metrics for compactness and separation using clValid library clean up report

 ### 3/4/2017